NREL/HPC/workshops/adv_jupyter/papermill/README.md

 [Papermill](https://papermill.readthedocs.io/en/latest/) is a tool for running parameterized Jupyter notebooks.
 It can inject parameter values into a notebook, and create a new notebook with these values.
 This can be useful for generating notebooks for different conditions without having to modify, run, and save the notebooks manually.

+## Files in this repository

+* `papermill_slides.ipynb`: Notebook slide presentation given in workshop which walks through parameterized TensorFlow digit prediction
+* `template_mnist.ipynb`: Template notebook used to generate other notebooks as part of the `papermill_slides.ipynb`
+* `papermill.ipynb`: Short demo notebook discussed below
+* `tfmodel`: Directory with saved TensorFlow model

 ## Installing
 Papermill can be installed using PIP